hcs0/hannahsuarez.github.io/about.md

 etc).

 On a personal note, I enjoy traveling and living outside of my home country of Australia.
 I am currently living and traveling in and around Europe.
+I am based in Berlin, Germany but have previously lived in Dublin, Toronto, London, and Brisbane.

-> Content in this site does not represent my employer or any other professional affiliations.
+> Content in this site does not represent any of my professional affiliations.